konsumation/db-level/README.md

 **Extends Base**

-Hints places on a category at a specific time
+Hints placed on a category at a specific time.

 ### Parameters